 If you have a bed bug problem within your rental unit, don’t hesitate to call 1st Pest Control today.
 We are experienced in helping landlords, building managers, and tenants quickly and effectively eliminate bed bug infestations so you can go back to enjoying your space in peace.
 Contact us here or call us at 1 (844) 737-8226.

-The best starting point is to have a K9 inspection completed.
-Our certified handler and specially trained dog can detect bed bugs and their eggs in your home with over 95% accuracy.
+If you suspect a bed bug infestation in your home, the best starting point is to have a K9 inspection completed.
 Click here to learn more about K9 services.

 We help Tenants and Landlords reclaim their space from pests and wildlife.